w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to teach the learning outcomes:

-* Show examples of large amounts of text, for example an ebook.
-Discuss several ways to divide the text both visually and programmatically so that it is easier to understand and to navigate, for example by using headings and several pages.
+* Show examples of large amounts of text. for example an ebook.
+Discuss several ways to divide the text both visually and programmatically so that it is easier to understand and to navigate.
+For example by using headings together with their corresponding level ranks together with  several pages to indicate the different chapters, sections, and subsections of content.
 * Show examples of how icons, charts, and graphics can complement information presented in text.
 Explain that they help users with reading disabilities understand difficult pieces of text.
 For reference on how to provide visual illustrations, pictures, and symbols to help explain ideas, events, and processes, see technique [G103: Providing visual illustrations, pictures, and symbols to help explain ideas, events, and processes](https://www.w3.org/WAI/WCAG21/Techniques/general/G103).
 * Show examples of words that may be difficult to understand or that are used in a restricted way.
 Explain that users with cognitive disabilities or those not familiar with such words need definitions to understand the meaning of such words.
 Explain that defining the mechanisms to provide such definitions is a designers' responsibility, whereas providing the definitions is a responsibility shared with the content author.
 For references on how to provide the definition of a word or phrase used in an unusual or restricted way, see technique [G101: Providing the definition of a word or phrase used in an unusual or restricted way](https://www.w3.org/WAI/WCAG21/Techniques/general/G101.html).
 * Show examples of abbreviations,  such as short forms of words and acronyms.
 Explain that users with cognitive disabilities and those not familiar with the abbreviations need an explanation or an expansion of that abbreviation to understand their meaning.
 Explain that defining the mechanisms to provide such explanations or expansions is a designers' responsibility, whereas providing the explanations or expansions is a responsibility shared with the content author.
 For references on how to provide the expansion or explanation of an abbreviation, see technique [G102: Providing the expansion or explanation of an abbreviation](https://www.w3.org/WAI/WCAG21/Techniques/general/G102).